Please contact a GDA agent for information.

 Click on the topic name to see other speakers tagged with this topic.

 Chad Pregracke CNN Hero; Social Entrepreneur

 Chad Pregracke, the 2013 CNN Hero of the Year, is proof that one person can make a difference.
 At the age of 17, Chad started on a crusade to clean up America's most iconic river--The Mississippi.
-Since then, Chad's hard work, vision, humor, and leadership has evolved into a cultural movement that had resulted in nearly 10 million pounds of garbage being cleaned out of America's rivers with over 100,000 volunteers and dozens of global corporations coming aboard to lend a hand.
+Since then, Chad's hard work, vision, humor, and leadership has evolved into a cultural movement that had resulted in 11 million pounds of garbage being cleaned out of America's rivers with over 100,000 volunteers and dozens of global corporations coming aboard to lend a hand.

 Chad grew up, literally, with the Mississippi River as his backyard.
 At the age of 15, he started working on the river as a commercial shell diver, commercial fisherman and barge hand.
 Through those experiences, Chad witnessed firsthand the plight of the Mississippi River.
 Over the years, millions of pounds of often toxic debris had acculumated along the banks and islands of the river, including tens of thousands of 55-gallon barrels, tires, appliances, propane tanks, and more, in between millions of plastic bottles.
 At age 17, Chad began calling government agencies to tell them about the problem.
 With no luck or interest, he decided that if no one else would clean it up, he would.

 Chad's not-for-profit organization, Living Lands & Waters, was started in 1998 and has evolved to be the only "industrial strength" river organization like it in the world with a multi-million dollar operation that includes a fleet of 5 barges, 3 towboats, a crane, an excavator, 5 work boats, 2 skid steers, and 6 work trucks.